openshift/cloud-credential-operator/README.md

-# OpenShift Cloud Creds
+# OpenShift Credentials Minter

-Cloud Creds is a controller that will sync on a CredentailsRequest custom resource definition.
+Cred Minter is a controller that will sync on a CredentailsRequest custom resource definition.
 CredentialsRequests allow OpenShift components to request fine grained credentials for a particular cloud provider.

 ## Design Principles